010 Coding Collective

 1

 You get a final result, but no insight into how the AI got there.
-Which sources?
-Which assumptions?
-Which intermediate steps?
+Which sources, which assumptions, which intermediate steps?
 The interface doesn't show.

 2